 What causes Hip Pointer Injury?

 Hip pointer injuries are usually caused by a direct blow to the hip.
-This injury is common among athletes who play contact sports.
-While a hip pointer often occurs due to a collision on the playing field, athletes can also suffer this injury from a fall.
+This type of contact injury is common among athletes who play contact sports.
+While a hip pointer often occurs due to an iliac crest contusion or pelvic bruise on the playing field, athletes can also suffer this injury from a fall.

 Hip pointer injuries are most common in these sports: